Coronavirus: India reports 12,286 new cases, SC judges to be vaccinated from today

 Global updates

 - Globally, the coronavirus has infected more than 11.4 crore people and killed over 25.37 lakh, according to John Hopkins University.
 Over 6.46 crore people have recovered from the infection in the world.

-The World Heath Organization on Monday said that global coronavirus infections rose for the first time in seven weeks, AFP reported.
+- The World Heath Organization on Monday said that global coronavirus infections rose for the first time in seven weeks, AFP reported.
+The global health agency’s Emergencies Program Director Michael Ryan said it was “premature and unrealistic” to think the pandemic will end soon, AP reported.

 - A real-world study has shown that Pfizer and Oxford-AstraZeneca’s coronavirus vaccines were “highly effective” in reducing infections and severe illness among the elderly in Britain, AFP reported.